How can a neuropsychologist help my case?

 This provides the professional in the legal setting a straighforward, objective

-way to discuss problems caused by head injury, brain injury, toxic exposure,
+way to discuss problems caused by mood disorder, brain injury, toxic exposure,

 Disclaimer: Information contained on this site or sites linked to this site is intended solely for educational